-Table 17 provides and overview of all products and their estimated data quality in terms of Target Requirement (TR) assessments.
+Table 15 provides and overview of all products and their estimated data quality in terms of Target Requirement (TR) assessments.

 Table 15 - Overview quality assessment results of products in terms of Target Requirements (TRs).
-For additional quality assessment results see Figure 27 and Figure 28.
+For additional quality assessment results see Figure 23 and Figure 24.
+The table is continued on the next page.